Your friendly neighborhood slacker. Chill Clinton likes to write about film, music, collectibles, and more.

 Because of this, smart contracts significantly benefit from the use of oracles, or software that feeds data requested by a smart contract from the web to the blockchain.
 Just one app may request the same data from thousands of oracles to ensure that the reported data is accurate and trustworthy.

-Presently, the most prominent oracle network for supplying smart contracts built on the Ethereum network is Chainlink.
+Presently, the most prominent oracle network for supplying smart contracts is Chainlink.
 Chainlink provides a network for securely transferring information between smart contracts and oracles and issues an ERC20-extension token called $LINK, which is used to compensate node operators in exchange for verifying transactions, and can also be used like other cryptocurrencies to make purchases, or store and transfer capital.

 Why Use Smart Contracts and Oracles?